 - A. An employee's periodic increment date will be set and remain the same for any period of continuous service in accordance with the following: - 1.
 Employees will receive a one (1) step increase to base salary annually, on their periodic increment date, until they reach Step G of the pay range. - 2.
 Employees who are hired at the minimum step of their pay range will receive a one (1) step increase to base salary following completion of six (6) months of continuous service and the date they receive that increase will be the employee's periodic increment date.
-Thereafter, employees will receive a one (1) step increase annually, on their periodic increment date, until they reach the Step G of the pay range. - 3.
+Thereafter, employees will receive a one (1) step increase annually, on their periodic increment date, until they reach the Step G of the pay range.
+The minimum step in all ranges covered by this Agreement is Step C, effective July 1, 2019. - 3.
 Employees who are hired above the minimum step of the pay range will receive a one (1) step increase to base salary following completion of twelve (12) months of continuous service and the date they receive that increase will be the employee's periodic increment date.
 Thereafter, employees will receive a one (1) step increase annually, on their periodic increment date, until they reach Step G of the pay range. - 4.
-Once an employee reaches Step G in the pay range, they will receive a one (1) step increase every three (3) years on their periodic increment date until they reach the top of the range. - 5.
+Once an employee reaches Step G in the pay range, they will receive a one (1) step increase after two (2) years on their periodic increment date. - 5.
+Once an employee reaches Step H in the pay range, they will receive a one (1) step increase every three (3) years on their periodic increment date until they reach the top of the range. - 6.
 Employees who are appointed to another position with a different salary range maximum will retain their periodic increment date and will receive step increases in accordance with 1 through 4.